 Kenya is the largest economy in Eastern Africa and is categorized as a middle income country.
 It is bordered by Ethiopia and Sudan to the north, the Indian Ocean and Somalia to the east, the United republic of Tanzania to the south, and Uganda and Lake Victoria to the west (GoK, 2013).
 The country has a total area of 582,646 sq. kms.
 Only about 20% of this land is arable which consequently accommodates a large proportion of the country's population (GoK, 2013).
 The country had its new constitution promulgated in 2010 which provides for 47 devolved county governments which are distinct from, but interdependent with the national government, each with a governor and a county government.
-The country is divided into 47 counties1 for administrative purposes with Nairobi being the capital city.
+The counties are in turn subdivided into subcounties, wards and villages (GoK, 2013).
+Hence, the country is divided into 47 counties1 for administrative purposes with Nairobi being the capital city.
 Kenya's Gross Domestic Product (GDP) stands at 5.8% with agriculture as the most prominent industry (KNBS2, 2017).
 The 2017 estimate of the Kenyan population is 48 million with 26.9% of the population accounting for urban population and 73.1% accounting for rural population3.